tapyu/awesome-stem-academy/CONTRIBUTING.md

 ### How to add

 **The contributors are encouraged to condense related contents into one single item**.
-For instance, if you took an [MOOC](https://en.wikipedia.org/wiki/Massive_open_online_course) course, which used an specific book that contains a solution manual, and you solved the all the computational homeworks from this course.
+For instance, if you took an [MOOC](https://en.wikipedia.org/wiki/Massive_open_online_course) course, which used a specific book that contains a solution manual, and you solved the all the computational homeworks from this course.
 You are encouraged to create a single item with all these gathered links.

 Please ensure your pull request adheres to the following guidelines: